maltfield/rtd-github-pages/docs/configuration.rst

 The TITLE= option takes effect only when the Hercules console is displayed on either an xterm terminal (commonly used on Unix systems) or in a Command Prompt window on Windows systems.

-Note: neither the MSGCOLOR= nor the TITLE= option has any effect when Hercules is run under the control of an external GUI since since Hercules's console window is hidden in favor of using the external GUI's window instead (and the GUI is in control of its own colors).
+.. note:: Neither the MSGCOLOR= nor the TITLE= option has any effect when Hercules is run under the control of an external GUI since since Hercules's console window is hidden in favor of using the external GUI's window instead (and the GUI is in control of its own colors).
 The RATE= option however, controls how often the external GUI will refresh its own window and other user-interface controls.
 Similarly, the FULLPATH and NAMEONLY option controls how the external GUI displays your list of emulated devices.

 PANRATE